In a previously published tutorial, we cover how to turn any page on your WordPress website or blog into a static home page.

 - Select A static page.

-- In Posts page: find the page you have just created in the dropdown menu.
+- In Posts page: find the page you have just created from the dropdown menu.

-- Remember to click Save Changes after completing the above to update your settings …
+- Click Save Changes after completing the above …

-Now, when users click on the ‘Blog’ link on your site, your Blog Page will present them with your latest post entries…
+Now, whenever users click on the ‘Blog’ link on your site, they will see your latest blog post entries displayed on your site…

 Congratulations!
-Now you know how to create a blog area on your website to display your latest published blog posts.
+Now you know how to create a blog page on your website to display your latest blog content.

-See this tutorial to learn how to change the number of blog posts to display on your blog page: How To Change The Number Of Entries Displayed On Your Blog
+To learn how to specify the number of blog posts showing on your blog page, see this tutorial: How To Set The Number Of Entries To Display On Your WP Blog

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been tested, certified, or reviewed by WordPress.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been reviewed, certified, or tested by WordPress.
 The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.